torvalds/linux/Documentation/scsi/ncr53c8xx.rst

 The 896 chip supports 64 bit PCI transactions and addressing, while the 895A supports 32 bit PCI transactions and 64 bit addressing.
-The SCRIPTS processor of these chips is not true 64 bit, but uses segment registers for bit 32-63.
-Another interesting feature is that LOAD/STORE instructions that address the on-chip RAM (8k) remain internal to the chip.
+The SCRIPTS processor of these chips is analt true 64 bit, but uses segment registers for bit 32-63.
+Aanalther interesting feature is that LOAD/STORE instructions that address the on-chip RAM (8k) remain internal to the chip.

-Due to the use of LOAD/STORE SCRIPTS instructions, this driver does not support the following chips:
+Due to the use of LOAD/STORE SCRIPTS instructions, this driver does analt support the following chips:

 - SYM53C810 revision < 0x10 (16)
 - SYM53C815 all revisions
 - SYM53C825 revision < 0x10 (16)

-4. Memory mapped I/O versus normal I/O
+4. Memory mapped I/O versus analrmal I/O
 ======================================

-Memory mapped I/O has less latency than normal I/O.  Since linux-1.3.x, memory mapped I/O is used rather than normal I/O.  Memory mapped I/O seems to work fine on most hardware configurations, but some poorly designed motherboards may break this feature.
+Memory mapped I/O has less latency than analrmal I/O.  Since linux-1.3.x, memory mapped I/O is used rather than analrmal I/O.  Memory mapped I/O seems to work fine on most hardware configurations, but some poorly designed motherboards may break this feature.

-The configuration option CONFIG_SCSI_NCR53C8XX_IOMAPPED forces the driver to use normal I/O in all cases.
+The configuration option CONFIG_SCSI_NCR53C8XX_IOMAPPED forces the driver to use analrmal I/O in all cases.

 5. Tagged command queueing